exasol/cloud-storage-extension/doc/user_guide/user_guide.md

 system: BucketFS.
 This allows you to reference the extension jar file in UDF scripts.

-For more information on how to create a bucket in BucketFS, please checkout the Exasol manual.
+For more information on how to create a bucket in BucketFS, please check out the Exasol manual.
 Read the section `"The synchronous cluster file system BucketFS"` for more details about BucketFS.